 Q: Can I Use Devices Anywhere on the FACE?

 You may use these devices on any area of the face, avoiding the eyeball.
-You can use on upper lid, eyebrow and under eye.
+You can use it on the upper lid, eyebrow, and under the eye.

 Q: Can I Use Devices on the NECK Area?

 Yes, but it is recommended to avoid the thyroid area on the neck to prevent over-stimulation of the thyroid.
 Consult a physician if you have any questions about using this device if you have thyroid sensitivity.